wheelnext/wheelnext/docs/proposals/pepxxx_wheel_variant_support.md

 imported from `pyproject.toml`, it contains a `variants` object that must list exactly one variant - the variant provided by the wheel.

-The default-priorities and providers for all wheels of the same package version on the same index must be the same and be equal to value in `{name}-{version}-variants.json` hosted on the index and described below.
+The `default-priorities`, `providers` and `static-properties` for all wheels of the same package version on the same index must be the same and be equal to value in `{name}-{version}-variants.json` hosted on the index and described below.

 **The variant.json file corresponding to the wheel built from the example pyproject.toml file for x86-64-v3 would look like:**